shoes/shoesrb.com/_posts/2014-05-10-shoes-4pre1-release.md

     shoes path/to/my/program/my_app.rb

-If you want to install shoes4 straight from the github resources there are instructions at our [github repository README](https://github .com/shoes/shoes4#installing-shoes4-from-github).
+If you want to install shoes 4 straight from the github resources there are instructions at our [github repository README](https://github .com/shoes/shoes4#installing-shoes4-from-github).